Penfore/project_meals/README.md

 You can check on [this link](https://projectmeals-59b70.web.app)!

 For now the app is displaying the initial screen and the cards can be clicked to go to another page.
-This page is empty tho.
+The clicked page is displaying the meals with pictures, time it takes to prepare, difficulty and cost.

 ### Teste in